apache/plc4x/plc4j/integrations/apache-kafka/README.md

 # PLC4X Kafka Connectors

 The PLC4X connectors have the ability to pass data between Kafka and devices using industrial protocols.
-They can be built from source from the future 0.8 https://plc4x.apache.org/users/download.html[release] of PLC4X or from the latest snapshot from https://github.com/apache/plc4x[github].
+They can be built from source from the future [release] of PLC4X or from the latest snapshot from [github](https://github.com/apache/plc4x).
-//They can also be downloaded from the confluent https://www.confluent.io/hub/[hub].

 ## Introduction